r3to/White-Labelling-Swift-App/README.md

 #  README

-This is an Example for the base setup of a white labeling app which uses Build configuration and Schemes instead of targets to differentiate between different Customers.
+This is an example for the setup of a white labeling app which uses build configurations and schemes instead of targets to differentiate between different implementation.

 ## tl;dr

-We separate customer specific Assets and Configurations in different directories and use Build configurations to include only those files, that are needed per implemenation.
+We separate customer specific assets and configurations in different directories and use build configurations to include only those files, that are needed per implemenation.

 ## Reading Resources